2026 American Birkebeiner Wax Recommendation - All Events

 - Second Layer: Rode Endurance or Holmenkol FF 21 – Scrape and brush well.
 Perfect for the broad range of race day temps.

-- Third Layer: Rode RX32 WC paraffin or R30 or Holmenkol FF Blue – Scrape and brush.
+- Third Layer: Mix Rode Endurance 1:1 with Rode RX32 WC paraffin or R30.
+Or Holmenkol FF Blue mixed with FF 21 1:1.
+Scrape and brush.
 For added durability, mix 1:1 with Rode Endurance or Holmenkol FF 21.

 -